discord-jda/JDA/README.md

 }
 ```

+> [!CAUTION]
-**Important Note:** This also makes use of a **privileged** intent, which you have to explicitly enable in your application dashboard when you create your bot.
+> This also makes use of a **privileged** intent, which you have to explicitly enable in your application dashboard when you create your bot.

 Your event listener could look like this: